-If you’re looking for a fast track to graduation, a degree in the sciences will likely allow you to count your pre-med classes towards your major requirements.
-If you choose a “non-traditional” major you’ll have to double up your course load—taking your major classes while also satisfying the pre-med requirements.
+If you’re looking for a fast track to graduation, a degree in the sciences will likely allow you to count your major’s requirements towards the required classes for pre-med.
+If you choose a “non-traditional” pre-med major you’ll have to double up your course load—taking major classes while also satisfying pre-med requirements.

-Far more important than the pre-med major you choose is what you do to explore your interests and make serious academic accomplishments while you’re an undergraduate.
-Doing that won’t be easy if you’re stuck in a major you chose because you thought it would look good on an application.
-Plain and simple, you won’t be motivated to excel in it, you won’t eat, drink, and sleep it, it’ll be a means to end.
-And so, likely, in the end, you’ll have a lot less to show for your undergrad years.
+Far more important than the pre-med major you choose is that you make serious academic achievements as an undergraduate, and take the time to explore your interests.
+Doing so will be tough if you’re stuck in a major that might look good on an application.
+Plain and simple, you won’t be motivated to excel in it, you won’t eat, drink, and sleep it; it’ll only be a means to end.
+And so you’ll have a lot less to show for your undergrad years.